 Professor Enloe’s feminist teaching and research have explored the interplay of gendered politics in the national and international arenas, with special attention to how women’s labor is made cheap in globalized factories (especially sneaker factories) and how women’s emotional and physical labor has been used to support many governments’ war-waging policies—and how diverse women have tried to resist both of these efforts.
 Racial, class, sexual, ethnic and national identity dynamics, as well as ideas about femininities and masculinities, are common threads throughout her studies.

-The talk will run from 7 pm – 10 pm at This is a jointly sponsored by Kings College London and The London School of Economics.
+The talk will run from 7 pm to 10 pm.
+This event is jointly sponsored by Kings College London and The London School of Economics.
 It is free to attend but you must first register HERE.